eugeniop/blog/_posts/2016-11-07-AWS-IoT-button.markdown

 comments: true
 ---

+> Dec 27th, 2023 update: Webtasks have been deprecated.

 I've got 2 dash buttons, configured to order stuff for us at home.
 They work great.

 It was exciting to see Amazon announcement of a "developer" [button](https://aws.amazon.com/iot/button/) that you could play with.